I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Introduction

-In this post, I'd like to create a system that automatically converts Meet minutes to Markdown using Google Workspace Studio and Google Apps Script, and synchronizes them locally to utilize as context for AI Agents.
+In this article, I'd like to share how I created a system that automatically converts Google Meet minutes into Markdown and synchronizes them locally using Google Workspace Studio and Google Apps Script, so they can be used as context for AI Agents.

 Prerequisites